0x09/resdet/README.md

 # Examples

+Resize an image with [ImageMagick](http://www.imagemagick.org)'s `convert` command and detect it:

     $ convert Lenna.png -resize 200% resized.png

     $ resdet resized.png
 	given: 1024x1024
 	best guess: 512x512
 	all width        height
 	  512 (68.03%)     512 (67.83%)

+Just test if an image has been upscaled:

+	$ resdet -v0 resized.png && echo upscaled
+	upscaled

+See resdet -h for more options.

 # API